Loading please wait

 Fuels are used every day and are essential for our survival.

-A fuel is a substance which burns to produce energy, with everyday fuels such as wood, coal, and gas being used for heating systems, cooking foods and powering cars.
+A fuel is a substance that burns to produce energy, with everyday fuels such as wood, coal, and gas being used for heating systems, cooking foods and powering cars.

 Fire